sergio94al/YOLOv8_Retraining/README.md

 # YOLOv8_Retraining
-This repository provides a comprehensive guide on retraining a YOLO v8.2 network using custom datasets for precise traffic signal detection and identification, typically employed in autonomous vehicle applications.
+This repository provides a comprehensive guide on retraining a **YOLO v8.2 network using custom datasets** for precise **traffic signal detection and identification**, typically employed in autonomous vehicle applications.
 For this purpose, Google Colab and its GPU T4 are utilized to enhance the efficiency of the training process.

 <p align="center">
     <img src="https://github.com/sergio94al/YOLOv8_Retraining/blob/main/dataset_.png" width="850" height="500">